ds17f/coursera-stanford-algorithms-divide-conquer/README.md

 For now, I removed the unit test on `QuickSort` and simply relied on the full tests to prove that `QuickSort` is behaving correctly.

 #### Choose Median Of Three
 The final piece of the puzzle was to produce an adequate implementation of the third `ChoosePivot` routine: `ChooseMedianOfThree`.
-This case is interesting to me because it highlights a fundamental issue that I have with these kinds of problems (when examined in the real world and used as intergview questions).
+This case is interesting to me because it highlights a fundamental issue that I have with these kinds of problems (when examined in the real world and used as interview questions).

 ##### A Correct Implementation
+It it relatively easy to implement correct solution to the median of three numbers.
+If we define `a`, `b`, and `c` as the three numbers to compare we can simply take `a` and compare it to see if it is between `b` and `c`, if it is, return `a`.
+Next, do the same for `b` between `a` and `c`, and return `b`.
+Finally, otherwise, return `c`.
+[Code for this can be found here.](https://github.com/damiansilbergleithcunniff/coursera-stanford-algorithms-divide-conquer/blob/1a33fa186397a567e4bf1c6029332f6e1f382ab4/src/week3/algorithms/quicksort.go#L65-L84)

+This solution is correct in that it will always return the median of the three numbers.
+However, in its worst case it requires 8 comparisons to determine the result.
+In its best case it still requires 4.
+So as Dr. Roughgarden has taught us we must ask the question, "Can we do better?"

 ##### An Efficient Implementation
+As it turns out it is possible to write a more efficient version of the Median of Three problem.
+It's possible to determine the median of 3 with only 3 comparisons.
+[This can be seen here.](https://github.com/damiansilbergleithcunniff/coursera-stanford-algorithms-divide-conquer/blob/a215c230e350f5607de5f6f61b14157317f97758/src/week3/algorithms/quicksort.go#L65-L97)

+I found that, in order to develop this solution I needed to write out the permutations for the possible outcomes and ensure that the code covered those cases.
+Likewise I needed to produce tests that would exercise them.

 ##### A Reliable Implementation?
+In the real world we need to strive for our code to be both efficient and maintainable.
+We want to make sure that developers, especially more junior developers, are able to work with the code that we produce.
+Often these two potentials are at odds.
+I made it a point to comment both of these code blocks, but if I hadn't it would be far easier to follow the first implementation than the second.
+So what then is the right choice?

+I would argue that the difference in performance here falls into the scope of the constant terms that we ignore when we're doing Big Oh notation.
+As such, we should care more about the maintainablility of what we write.
+Obviously on tiny embedded systems, or super performant code, we might care.
+But in the general cases that we really deal with in most of our work we would prefer to be clear over efficient (at this scale).
+We see this in the [Zen of Python](https://www.python.org/dev/peps/pep-0020/) and this is no doubt a contributor to that language's widespread success.

+It is, perhaps, overly analytical to examine this case and debate this point, but I could easily see a candidate getting a "ding" for using the first solution and not the second.
+It's important to understand the code that you're writing, what you're writing it for, and to target solutions to both the problem and the audience.